jarb29/hdi-reto/docs/index.md

 **HDI Challenge** is a project focused on solving prediction problems using advanced machine learning techniques.
 It provides a robust infrastructure for model creation, data preprocessing, and seamless integration with deployment systems.

-This project is designed to simplify the development of solutions that involve massive data processing, advanced preprocessing, and the implementation of predictive models using tools such as ONNX, Scikit-learn, and FastAPI.
+This project is designed to simplify the development of solutions that involve massive data processing, advanced preprocessing, and the implementation of predictive models using tools such as Scikit-learn, and FastAPI.

 ## Key Features